 Thoughtful reflection about the past, people, and struggles can help you understand them in new and better ways.
 Psychotherapy can help provide a quiet, confidential space to share your feelings and support your healing journey.

 Clinical Social Worker

-Rodelyn completed her Masters in Social Work and has advanced training in cognitive behavioural therapy (CBT), interpersonal therapy (IPT) and mindful psychotherapy.
+Rodelyn completed her Masters in Social Work and has advanced training in Emotion-focused therapy (EFT) and Emotion-focused family therapy (EFFT), cognitive behavioural therapy (CBT), interpersonal therapy (IPT) and mindful psychotherapy.
 She draws upon attachment-informed and trauma-informed therapies and frequently incorporates mindfulness practices and meditation in her work with clients.
 Rodelyn has worked as a social worker in many settings, such as family medicine, psychiatry and community adult, youth, and children’s mental health, and as part of multidisciplinary teams supporting individuals and their families from a range of backgrounds.
 Rodelyn is a clinical social worker at Mount Sinai Academic Family Health Team in downtown Toronto, as well as her private practice at Pure Health.
 Psychotherapy is a way to make meaningful changes leading to a productive, rewarding, and healthy life.